duracell80/MoodeRadio-Get/README.md

 ### Future Plans
 Bulk deletion of user stations via checkbox selection, it's a no brainer.

 FM Radio Server.
 There exists a streamer that turns a local FM station obtained via the SDR compatible DVB-T dongles into a feed playable over the local network.
 This means you could for example use Moode as a radio server to listen to local radio as an online radio stream either on the same device via a playlist file or another device using VLC or a browser.
-Try it out by running the install.sh from here https://github.com/duracell80/RTLUtils.
+Try it out by running the install-streamer.sh from here https://github.com/duracell80/RTLUtils.